Build an LLM from scratch in MAX

 return hidden_states

-Next: Section 7 stacks 12 of these blocks with embeddings to create the main body of the GPT-2 model.
+Next: Stack transformer blocks stacks 12 of these blocks with embeddings to create the main body of the GPT-2 model.

 Stack 12 transformer blocks with embeddings and final normalization to create the complete body of the GPT-2 model.